 Instructions

 - Strip the bark off of the branch.
-If it’s an old, dead branch the bark will peel off easily.
-To get the remaining bits off use your favourite knife.
-You don’t HAVE to remove the bark, I just think the branch looks more interesting if you do.
+You don't have to remove the bark, I just think the branch looks more interesting if you do.

-- Cut off any bumps and knots, especially around the bottom of the branch where you’re going to attach your twigs so you have a smooth surface to attach your twigs to.
+- Shave off any bumps and knots, especially around the bottom of the branch where you're going to attach your twigs so you have a smooth surface to attach your twigs to.

 - Stick your thin twigs under the elastic band at the base of the branch.
 Just keep shoving them in there until you have a nice, big, whack of twigs.

-- Lay the broom (because you now officially have a broom) on the ground and wind your twine around it.
-Once around where the elastic band is, and once a little below it.
+- Lay the broom (because you now officially have a broom) on the ground and wind your twine around it, covering the elastic band.
 You need to pull the twine as tightly as possible.
-If you can’t hear a few of the twigs cracking, you aren’t doing it hard enough.
+If you can't hear a few of the twigs cracking, you aren't doing it hard enough.*

 Notes